10 Reasons to Invest in Property in Birmingham and Where to Buy

 103 Colmore Row Tower

-This 26-storey building is the tallest new office building outside London and will become the tallest in Birmingham once completed.
-It will feature Grade A office space, restaurants, and unrivalled 360-degree views of the cityscape as well as a 4 storey winter garden.
+This 26-storey building is the tallest new office building outside London.
+It features Grade A office space, restaurants and unrivalled 360-degree views of the cityscape as well as a 4-storey winter garden.

-Colmore Row has long been the business centre of the city and New Street and Snow Hill stations are only minutes away, putting it in close proximity to London via train, while the newly extended Metro offers trouble-free intracity connectivity.
+Colmore Row has long been the business centre of the city.
+New Street and Snow Hill stations are only minutes away, putting it in close proximity to London via train, while the newly extended Metro offers intracity connectivity.

 Paradise City Redevelopment Project

-A mixed-use development of office, residential and commercial space, Paradise Redevelopment Project represents a £700 million investment in the city and will comprise 10 new buildings, 3 new public squares and act as a hub for events, restaurants and cafes.
-The project began in 2020 and is set for completion in 2029.
+A mixed-use development of office, residential and commercial space, Paradise Redevelopment Project represents a £700 million investment in the city.
+When complete it will offer 10 new buildings, 3 new public squares and act as a hub for events, restaurants and cafes.

 Birmingham Smithfield is a £1.5 billion project that will see the development of the area south of the city into a new urban quarter.
-Set to take 15 years to complete, the project will bring a boost for the whole city and include a new home for Birmingham’s historic Bull Ring Markets, leisure and cultural facilities and more than 2,000 homes around a new public square.
+The project will bring a boost for the whole city and include a new home for Birmingham’s historic Bull Ring Markets, leisure and cultural facilities and more than 2,000 homes around a new public square.

 Birmingham Eastside and HS2

-Eastside is known as Birmingham’s ‘knowledge hub’ and is home to a thriving community of researchers and businesses focusing on technology, learning and innovation.
+Eastside is known as Birmingham’s ‘knowledge hub’ and is home to a thriving number of tech and innovation businesses.
 Once a major industrial quarter, the area is now home to Birmingham Science Park Aston, The New Technology Institute, Millennium Point and a new Engineering Academy.

 One of the most exciting developments for the area is that Eastside is set to be home to the HS2 rail connection at Curzon Street Station.
-Putting London just 45 minutes away and bringing financial and commercial opportunities even closer.,
+The project puts London just 45 minutes away, bringing financial and commercial opportunities even closer.

-Hhuge growth is expected from the number of commuters coming in and out of the capital and Londoners looking to relocate to a more budget-friendly city with affordable housing that still offers all the conveniences of cosmopolitan living.
+Huge growth is expected from the number of commuters coming in and out of the capital.
 HS2 is set to bring 30,000 new jobs and play a key role in rejuvenating the area.

 Birmingham City Council recently approved a £165 million project on The Soho Loop, a 1.2-mile section of the eighteenth-century Old BCN Main Line canal in Birmingham.
-The proposed plan will feature new homes, one and two-bed apartments and 10,000 sqft of commercial space as well as parks, gardens and improved commuting options into the city centre.
+The proposed plan will feature new homes, one and two-bed apartments and 10,000 sqft of commercial space.

-One of Birmingham’s greatest advantages is its geographical position which places 90% of the UK’s population and businesses within four hours travel time.
+Invest in Birmingham property and you can take advantage of its geographical position.
+90% of the UK’s population and businesses fall within four hours travel time from the city.
 Strong rail, road and air connectivity brings plenty of opportunities for local and international businesses and the Birmingham economy.

 Birmingham Airport is the UK’s third-busiest and recently underwent enhancement.
 Today, it welcomes nearly 13 million passengers each year and flies to more than 140 locations worldwide.

 The HS2 high-speed railway is set to bring Birmingham even closer to London and could turn the city into a commuter hotspot overnight.
-With the two cities set to be just 45 minutes from one another, Birmingham is expected to become increasingly popular with those looking to capitalise on opportunities in the capital as well as the increasing economic prospects of the city.
+With the two cities set to be just 45 minutes from one another, Birmingham is expected to become increasingly popular.

 8. Birmingham & Student Accommodation: Key Rental Market

-Birmingham is the UK’s second-largest student city and home to five universities, including:
+Birmingham is the UK’s second-largest student city and home to five universities:

 - Newman University College

-The city and surrounds are home to a thriving student population, and the scope and lifestyle offerings of the city continue to make it a popular destination for local and international students.
+The city and surrounds are home to a thriving student population.
+The scope and lifestyle offerings of the city continue to make it a popular destination for local and international students.

 With regeneration taking place across the city, those looking to purchase an investment property in Birmingham have many areas to consider.
-The city has a number of hotspots that can provide attractive rental yields and price house price growth in the coming years.
+The best place to invest in Birmingham depends on your goals and budget.
+But the city has a number of hotspots that can provide attractive rental yields and house price growth in the coming years.

 Birmingham City Centre

 As a key target for regeneration in the last 10 years, Birmingham City Centre offers diverse property options for investors.
-City centre postcodes present landlords with good returns and strong rental yields, particularly from one and two bedroom flats.
+Buy-to-let property Birmingham City centre postcodes present landlords with good returns and strong rental yields.
+Particularly from one and two bedroom flats.

 With development projects like HS2, the Paradise Development, as well as The Big City Plan, properties in the City Centre can be a lucrative investment.
-Average property prices in the City Centre are around £205,545.
+Properties in Birmingham City Centre had an overall average price of £233,349 in the last year.

 One to watch for future growth potential due to investment projects and regeneration, Digbeth offers an alternative to more established property investment hotspots like the Jewellery Quarter.